kikiyani/tryhackme-cyber-fundamentals/Tooling Try hack me summary.md

 ***LINUX PRIV ESCALATION***
 This room is a walkthrough of different linux priviledge escalation techniques you can use.
+The very first one i came across was services that are misconfigured meaning can be easily be run a root the attacker can run them as root and exploit this leading to gaining fulla ccess of the machine.